Englishkeyboard_arrow_down

 Split - Highlights of the City Centre

-The old roman town of Split has become today one of the most important tourists centers in Croatia thanks, in part, to the wonderful ruins of Diocletian’s Palace.
+The old roman town of Split has become today one of the most important tourists centers in Croatia thanks to the wonderful ruins of Diocletian’s Palace.
 The old town, with its narrow and twisty streets, is bordered by the azure seas of the Adriatic where numerous yachts sit lazily in the local marinas.
-It’s here you’ll find most of the yacht charters Croatia enthusiasts.

 Split - Highlights of the City Centre